Halleck45/ast-metrics/docs/getting-started/understand.md

-## Understanding the output
+## Understanding AST Metrics

-You don't understand anything about AST Metrics?
-No problem!
+You don't need a PhD in Computer Science to use AST Metrics, but understanding a few concepts will help you get the most out of it.

-This documentation will guide you through the basics of the tool, so you can start using it right away.
+### 1. Everything is a Tree (AST)

-First of all, you need to understand that any source code can be represented as a tree.
+First, you need to understand that any source code can be represented as a tree.
 This tree is called an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 For example, this code: